LogOtter/log-otter/src/LogOtter.ShortGuid/README.md

 ﻿# ShortGuid

-A library to create more string identifiers that are as unique as GUIDs.
+A library to create string identifiers that are as unique as GUIDs.

 ## Usage